ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

-- Randomise time of cron event that renews MailChimp lists.
+- Randomise time of cron event that renews Mailchimp lists.
-- Always try to show MailChimp list info when API key is given.
+- Always try to show Mailchimp list info when API key is given.

 #### 4.1.2 - May 8, 2017